penghga/csci3360/README.md

-These images are used for educational purposes for teaching CSCI 3360 at the University of Georgia.
+These images are only used for educational purposes for teaching CSCI 3360 at the University of Georgia.

 Copyright belongs to Joel Grus, Data Science from Scratch, 2nd Edition.